 - Partners listed as a couple are treated by the matching algorithm solely as a couple.
 If applicants do not obtain a match as a couple, the algorithm does NOT process their lists separately to find a possible match for each individual.

-In the Main Residency Match®, the algorithm considers only a couple’s primary rank order lists when attempting to find a match and does NOT treat a couple’s supplemental rank order lists as a unit.
+- In the Main Residency Match®, the algorithm considers only a couple’s primary rank order lists when attempting to establish a match.
+The matching algorithm does NOT consider a couple’s supplemental rank order lists as a unit.

-- Each partner must have the same number of ranks.
+- The partners must have the same number of ranks.

 Specific to the Main Residency Match:

-- Each partner of a couple may rank up to 20 unique programs on their primary rank order lists and up to 20 unique programs on all their supplemental rank order lists combined before incurring an additional charge.
+Each partner of a couple may rank up to 20 unique programs on their primary rank order lists and up to 20 unique programs on all their supplemental rank order lists combined before incurring any additional charges.